FutureGatewayFramework/FutureGatewayFramework.github.io/tutorials/gui_liferay7.md

 make liferaydev_conn
 ```

-Then it is necessary to enter the *liferay-workspace* directory create during the Liferay SDK installation at the step above.
+Then it is necessary to enter the *liferay-workspace* directory created during the Liferay SDK installation at the step above.

 ```bash
 cd liferay-workspace